iliabylich/ruby-ractors-and-concurrent-data-structures/src/counter_the_wrong_way.md

 > By the way, you can't mutate it from multiple threads in Rust too.
 It simply won't compile.

-Then we need some glue code to expose these methods to C.
+Then, we need some glue code to expose these methods to C.

 ```rust
 #[no_mangle]